 Top Tip: If you don’t eat frozen pizza, you can just draw around a plate with a sharpie on some other suitable cardboard packaging.
 Make the cone whatever size you want.

-2. Next, starting from the top, cut a strip of denim to fit exactly around the tip of the cone.
+Step 2: Starting from the top, cut a strip of denim to fit precisely around the tip of the cone.
 For these small strips, I used belt loops cut from old jeans.
-Glue this strip in place and hold with a pin whilst the glue dries.
+Glue this strip in place and hold it with a pin whilst the glue dries.

-3. Next, carry on gluing strips of denim to the cardboard cone.
-Work your way down the cone, until all the cardboard is covered.
+Step 3: Next, glue strips of denim to the cardboard cone.
+Work your way down the cone until all the cardboard is covered.

-Once the circumference of the cone got too large for belt loops, I then used the hems of old jeans followed by the long inside seams.
-If you are making a bigger DIY Christmas tree you can also use the waistbands from old jeans.
+Once the circumference of the cone got too large for belt loops, I used the hems of old jeans, followed by the long inside seams.
+If you are making a bigger DIY Christmas tree, you can also use the waistbands from old jeans.

-Using different parts of the jeans and from different pairs of jeans, only adds character to the trees.
+Using different parts of the jeans and different pairs of jeans only adds character to the trees.

-4. Next, to make the trunk and base for the DIY Christmas tree, glue a twig to the middle of a wood slice.
-I used a hot glue gun for this as the glue dries very quickly.
+Step 4: To make the trunk and base for the DIY Christmas tree, glue a twig to the middle of a wood slice.
+I used a hot glue gun for this, as the glue dries quickly.

-5. Then, to finish off the DIY Christmas trees, simply pop the denim cones on top of the twigs.
+Step 5: To finish the DIY Christmas trees, pop the denim cones on top of the twigs.
 Use a dollop of glue on the top of the twigs to keep the cones in place.

-6. Finally, to finish off, make the denim trees more festive by adding a felt star to the top and decorations.
-The felt star is simply held in place with a cocktail stick.
+Step 6: Make the denim trees more festive by adding a felt star to the top and decorations.
+The felt star is held in place with a cocktail stick.

-Or you can simply wrap some mini pom pom trim around your jeans Christmas trees.
+Or you can wrap some mini pom pom trim around your jean’s Christmas trees.

 I love both the decorated and plain DIY Christmas trees.
-All the shades of indigo and interesting textures on the tree look great.
-I think they would look lovely on a mantle or as a table decoration.
+The indigo shades and interesting textures on the trees look great.
+They would look lovely on a mantle or as a table decoration.
 I like having a mini forest of these trees in different sizes.

-You could even make the denim trees to use as a place card holder on a Christmas tablescape.
-If the whole tree in denim is a bit much for you, then, you can just make the bases in denim, like with these tartan trees.
+You could make the denim trees on a Christmas tablescape as place card holders.
+If the whole tree is in denim, it is a bit much for you; you can make the bases in denim, like with these tartan trees.

-If you like me aren’t afraid of using denim in your upcycled Christmas decorations you should check out the denim Christmas decorations here.
+If you aren’t afraid of using denim in your upcycled Christmas decorations, you should check out the denim Christmas decorations here.

 Or check out my denim feather wall decor.